Get a free, no obligation personal loan quote with rates as low as 9.90%

-The answer depends on the state of your finances before you divorce, among other things.
-Fortunately, a person’s marital status is not part of their credit.
-Having said that, there could be indirect effects from your divorce on your credit if:
+The answer to this question depends on the state of your finances before and after you divorce, among other things.
+Fortunately, your marital status is not part of your credit.
+Having said that, certain factors from your divorce may have indirect effects on your credit, such as the following:

-• If your name is on any loan agreements that you took out with your soon-to-be ex-spouse
+• Whether your name is on a loan agreement that you took out with your ex-spouse

 • Any subsequent reduction in household income after getting married